21 April 2024

 A Long Time Ago at...

-Preecha Raksorn’s Once Upon a Time at Sanamluang... opened yesterday at VS Gallery in Bangkok, and runs until 23rd June.
+Preecha Raksorn’s Once Upon a Time at Sanamluang... opened yesterday at VS Gallery in Bangkok, and runs until 30th June (a one-week extension of the original exhibition schedule).
 The exhibition explores the 6th October 1976 massacre at Thammasat University from two opposite perspectives: revisionist history and state propaganda.
-Like (too) many other artists responding to the massacre, Preecha focuses on the famous photograph by Neal Ulevich of a vigilante preparing to hit a hanged man with a folding chair.
+Preecha focuses on a single image of the event: the famous photograph by Neal Ulevich of a vigilante preparing to hit a hanged man with a folding chair.

 Last year, Preecha created A Long Time Ago at..., a large, brightly coloured painting based on Ulevich’s black-and-white photo.
 The painting reproduces the original image meticulously, with one exception: the noose around the dead man’s neck is missing.
 This omission, which effectively brings the victim back to life, hints at the revisionist nature of the exhibition.